 Topic: Partially Hydrogenated Oils

 FDA has made a tentative determination that partially hydrogenated oils may no longer be considered “generally recognized as safe”.

-FDA has made a tentative determination that partially hydrogenated oils may no longer be considered “generally recognized as safe”.
-This is not a new rule, but rather the start of a regulatory process intended to further reduce consumption of trans fats.
+The decision is not a new rule or regulation, but the start of a potentially lengthy regulatory process intended to further reduce consumption of trans fats.

 According to FDA, the mean intake of industrially produced trans fat has already decreased significantly over the past 10 years since the Agency instituted mandatory trans fat labeling.